nicplackle/php-contact-form/README.md

 When the page opens the contact form slides in from the left.

-## Required functionalities

 ## Screenshot

 ![screenshot php-contact-form](./img/phpcontactformscreenshot.png)

 ## Snippet of PHP code

-This piece of code checks if the email address filled in has the correct non-illegal characters and if the variable \$email is a valid email address.
+This piece of code checks if the email address filled in has the correct non-illegal characters and if the variable _\$email_ is a valid email address.

 ```php
 $sanitized_email = filter_var($clientEmail, FILTER_SANITIZE_EMAIL);